Excidion/sea-nymph/README.md

 Do you have an (un)reasonable dislike for SVG files?
 Look no further!

 **sea-nymph** generates [Mermaid](https://mermaid.js.org/) charts from Python — plain text that renders natively on GitHub, GitLab, and most modern documentation tools.
-No image files, no binary blobs, just code.
+No image files, no binary blobs, no xml.

 The API is modelled after [seaborn](https://seaborn.pydata.org/): pass a DataFrame, name your columns, get a chart.

+sea-nymph uses [narwhals](https://narwhals-dev.github.io/narwhals/) under the hood, so it accepts any DataFrame library — pandas, polars, PySpark, and more.
+Generate your markdown charts with distributed computing.

 ## Installation

 ```bash
 pip install sea-nymph
 ```

-sea-nymph uses [narwhals](https://narwhals-dev.github.io/narwhals/) under the hood, so it accepts any DataFrame library — pandas, polars, PyArrow, and more.

 ## High-level API